 - Lesson #2: There are three website “keys” you must have in your possession:

 - Lesson #3: If someone has a set of keys for your website and is making you nervous, change the locks.
-Pronto.
+Now.

 It is totally up to you who has a second set of keys.
 I would suggest only professionals in good standing should have that privilege.

-Oh, and just like your home, your website needs regular maintenance to stay safe and secure.
-We’re happy to teach you how to do this yourself—or you can buy our Website Maintenance package.
+Also, just like your home, your website needs regular maintenance to remain safe and secure.
+We’re happy to teach you how to do this yourself—or you can purchase our Website Maintenance Package.

 If you need help unlocking your website or installing a security system, contact us.
 Don’t let this be something you put off until it’s too late.